dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 - [DNSMadeEasy](/articles/secondary-dns-provider-dns-made-easy)
 - [EasyDNS](/articles/secondary-dns-provider-easy-dns).

 You can configure Secondary DNS with any provider by choosing the custom option.
-Once you know which provider you are going to use and have made the necessary configuration on their side, continue with this guide.
+Once you know which provider you're going to use and have made the necessary configuration on their side, continue with this guide.

-It is possible to configure Secondary DNS on all domains whether they delegate to us or not, but if you have pointed delegation elsewhere you will need to [point the domain to DNSimple](/articles/pointing-domain-to-dnsimple) before the configuration will take effect.
+You can configure Secondary DNS on all domains whether they delegate to us or not.
+But if you've pointed delegation elsewhere, you'll need to [point the domain to DNSimple](/articles/pointing-domain-to-dnsimple) before the configuration will take effect.

 If you don't have your domain registered with us, update the delegation of your domain at your registrar to use the secondary name servers you have chosen.
 If you set up the secondary name servers `ns1.secondary.com` and `ns2.secondary.com`, delegation at your registrar will need to change from: